swiftugandan/quizmastr/README.md

 For developers, this is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-To, run the development server:
+To, run the development server locally:

 ```bash
 npm run dev